 Dealing with storm damage can be stressful and overwhelming, especially if your home has sustained massive damages.
 If you need help repairing your home after a storm, look no further than Werner Roofing.
-We’ll repair damage from fallen trees, hail and any other damages or leaks you may have.
-Your roof is one of the most important parts of your home, so make sure it’s fixed properly and efficiently, and call Werner!
+We’ll repair damage from fallen trees, hail and any other leaks or concerns you may have.
+Your roof is one of the most important components of your home, so make sure it’s fixed properly and efficiently, and call Werner Roofing!

 OUR FREE ROOF INSPECTION

 How do you know when it’s time for a new roof?
 The only way to be sure of your residential roof’s current condition is to have a licensed professional personally inspect it.
 Werner Roofing is proud to offer free roof inspections for every client, so you can be sure of your roof’s condition.
 Every Werner Roofing inspection comes complete with our promise: “We won’t recommend or sell a roof replacement unless it’s necessary.”

 What are possible damages?

 When your home withstands a major storm, it’s hard to know exactly what could have gone wrong.
 So here are some suggestions of things to look for when the wind dies down, to assess the amount of damage done to your roof.

 - Torn or missing shingles – Usually a result of high winds ripping them off the roof, it’s a good idea to get them fixed or replaced as soon as possible.

 - Missing granules or dents – If you see dark spots on some of your shingles, it’s usually a sign that hail got to them, and removed the sun and weather protecting granules from the shingle.